Murray regrets not playing in Scotland more

 - Alerts: Get tennis news sent to your phone

-Three-time Grand Slam and 2015 Davis Cup winner Murray, 35, has played at Glasgow's Emirates but last year's Battle of the Brits had to be postponed because of rising Covid cases.
+Three-time Grand Slam and 2015 Davis Cup winner Murray, 35, has played at Glasgow's Emirates in recent years but last year's Battle of the Brits had to be postponed because of rising Covid cases.

 The Aberdeen event is organised by Jamie Murray, 36, and came as the younger Murray brother finished 2022 with a ranking of 49 after 26 wins from 45 singles matches.